Active Research Infrastructure

 At production latency, the bottleneck is coordination, not capability

 Raw model capability has scaled dramatically.
 The dominant unsolved problem is orchestration under constraints.
-Open-ended tasks must be decomposed into subtasks that can be reliably matched to agents, executed in parallel, and synthesized into coherent outputs at production latency, without human review in the loop.
+Open-ended tasks must be decomposed into subtasks that can be reliably matched to agents, executed in parallel, and synthesized into coherent outputs at production latency, without requiring manual review on every subtask.

 Project Vercel is our long-term research infrastructure for this problem.
 We study online capability state calibration, constrained placement under SLO objectives, minimal-sufficient context materialization, and reference-anchored validator quorum, working toward a general-purpose coordination runtime for heterogeneous AI systems.